 Paris, France is the undisputed art capital of the western world for centuries.
 Many trailblazing, perspective-altering artists such as Van Gogh, Picasso, Monet, and a lot more lived in France over the years.
 Their work is found within the country’s several galleries.

-World’s best art can be found in France.
+The world’s best art can be found in France.
 It is home to a variety of museums from the Louvre to the Fondation Maeght.
-The galleries have art from the famous French works of the impressionists to contemporary pieces by the stars today.
+The galleries have France art from the famous French works of the impressionists to contemporary pieces by the stars today.

 Some of the art galleries in France are: